Tramp: Meaning promiscuous woman

 The word is also used, with ambiguous irony, in the classic 1937 Rodgers and Hart song "The Lady Is a Tramp", which is about a wealthy member of New York high society who chooses a vagabond life in "hobohemia".
-Other songs with implicit or explicit reference to this usage include The Son of Hickory Holler's Tramp and Gypsys, Tramps & Thieves.
+Other songs with implicit or explicit reference to this usage include "The Son of Hickory Holler's Tramp" and "Gypsys, Tramps & Thieves".

-Specific definitions
+Country specific definitions

-The US State of Mississippi, until 2018, had a specific definition for "tramps", which was a criminal offense.
-"Any male person over 16 years of age, and not blind, who shall go about from place to place begging and asking subsistence by charity, and all who stroll over the country without lawful occasion, and can give no account of their conduct consistent with good citizenship, shall be held to be tramps.

-Every person, on conviction of being a tramp, shall be punished by a fine of not more than $50, or imprisonment in the county jail not more than one month, or both."
+The US State of Mississippi, until 2018, had a specific definition for "tramps", which was a criminal offense: Any male person over 16 years of age, and not blind, who shall go about from place to place begging and asking subsistence by charity, and all who stroll over the country without lawful occasion, and can give no account of their conduct consistent with good citizenship, shall be held to be tramps.
+Every person, on conviction of being a tramp, shall be punished by a fine of not more than $50, or imprisonment in the county jail not more than one month, or both.